 They were singers, and chose to commit suicide rather than sing for the Emperor Akbar.

-It is fed by water from the same river, the Kapila.
 It was once surrounded by fine buildings and temples, and had stone steps all round leading down to the water.

 It is thought that this is where the saint Yagyavalkya set up his ashram.

 The old town once had a fort with six gates built by the Solanki king Kumarpal in 1152 AD.